FoofooTheGuy/libdarc/README.md

 - [darctool](https://github.com/yellows8/darctool)

 ## TODO
-1. write darc
-2. read subdirectories + Does any darc actually have subdirectories?
+- read subdirectories + Does any darc actually have subdirectories?